VX Sagittarii: Stellar characteristics

-More recent papers state that VX Sagittarii is a massive AGB star, rather than a red supergiant or hypergiant.
-Because it displays Rubidium in its spectrum and has a high mass loss and luminosity, it is possible that it is a type of AGB star known as a Super-AGB star, a type of star with masses in between low-mass stars and high-mass stars.
+Another paper from May 2018 suggests that VX Sagitarii may be a hypergiant.
+This would make it one of the very rare red hypergiant stars.
+However, a 2021 paper concludes that VX Sagittarii is a massive AGB star, rather than a red supergiant or hypergiant.
+Because it displays rubidium in its spectrum and has a high mass loss and luminosity, it may be a type of AGB star known as a super-AGB star, a type of star with masses in between low-mass stars and high-mass stars.